 Midnight Moment at Times Square Arts

-This cinematic two-channel video composition incorporates references to a strike that was organized by thousands of these Chinese laborers working in the Sierra Nevada Mountains in 1867.
+The video incorporates references to a strike that was organized by thousands of these Chinese laborers working in the Sierra Nevada Mountains in 1867.
 Interpretative narration of their act of defiance is interwoven with dramatic location imagery and documentation of Tam’s work with five untrained performers.
-In loosely scored individual and group activities, the Asian American men generate new, unconfined expressions of male selfhood and intimacy.
-Together they reflect on the cowboy as a looming icon of American masculine values to which other ethnic and cultural expressions of maleness are measured and devalued, including their own.
-Inhabiting and adapting this archetype, the artist and his participants honor inherited struggles while centering vulnerability and connection as reparative forms of male embodiment.
+In loosely scored individual and group activities, these participants generate new, unconfined expressions of male selfhood and intimacy.
+Through their unscripted collaboration, the artist and his participants honor inherited struggles while centering vulnerability and connection as reparative forms of male embodiment.

 Curated by Sophia Marisa Lucas